Join a mystical Ganga Aarti walk in Rishikesh, exploring sacred rituals, ashrams, and temples. Experience spiritual serenity by the holy Ganges.

 - Entrances

 The Ganga Aarti is an important Hindu ceremony conducted in the evening to pay homage to the sacred river Ganges in Rishikesh.
-The most renowned and esteemed Ganga Aartis are held at Parmarth Niketan Ashram and Shatrughan Ghat along the banks of the Ganges.
+The most renowned and esteemed Ganga Aartis occur at Parmarth Niketan Ashram and Shatrughan Ghat along the Ganges’ banks.

 The Ganga Aarti is an important Hindu ceremony conducted in the evening to pay homage to the sacred river Ganges in Rishikesh.
-The most renowned and esteemed Ganga Aartis are held at Parmarth Niketan Ashram and Shatrughan Ghat along the banks of the Ganges.
+The most renowned and esteemed Ganga Aartis occur at Parmarth Niketan Ashram and Shatrughan Ghat along the Ganges’ banks.

 - May be operated by a multi-lingual guide